vcastilh/translation-noahMakefile/articles/projects.md

 ---

 I'm a **big** open-source fan.
 Therefore, I open-source as much of my code as I can.
 Feel free to look around on my [GitHub](https://github.com/nloomans).
+I also mirror some of my projects at [git.noahloomans.com](https://git.noahloomans.com).
 Below you can view some of my favorite projects!

 # PWS